-The average cost to pressure wash a deck is between $0.50-0.75 per square foot, which includes labor and supplies.
-This comes out to $150-225 for the average backyard deck.
+The average cost to pressure wash a deck is between $0.50-0.75 per square foot, which comes out to $150-225 for the average deck size (around 300 square feet).
 Keep in mind, this doesn’t include stain.
 Expect an additional $0.25-0.50 per square foot for staining.

 How long should you wait to stain your deck after pressure washing?